 4) Rewarding hobby

 Keeping chickens is a hobby.
 It will get you out of the house and more connected to nature – even if you live in a city.
 It’s enjoyable, rewarding and can be really stimulating.
-There’s lots of new things you can learn and it can open the doors to new opportunities such as entering you hens for local and regional poultry shows.
+There are lots of new things you can learn and it can open the doors to new opportunities such as entering your hens for local and regional poultry shows.

 6) A different type of pet